-- 1. Inversion approaches (mascons), as implemented at DTU Space (Forsberg et al, 2018) - 2.
-Regional integration approaches, as implemented at TU Dresden (Groh et al, 2019)
+- 1. Inversion approaches (mascons), as implemented at DTU Space (Barletta et al. 2013, Forsberg et al, 2018) - 2.
+Regional integration approaches, as implemented at TU Dresden (Groh et al, 2019, 2021, Döhne et al., 2023)

 The mass inversion method has been adopted for the GMB product generation, primarily in order to be consistent with the ongoing GRACE result release at the national Danish Polarportal (www.polarportal.dk), but also because the mascon inversion approach make it more easy to separate overlapping signals ("leakage") from adjacent ice caps.